-If you have an Axolotl that you cannot look after or do not want it any longer I can adopt it for you and give it a good loving home.
+If you have a Bearded Dragon or Similar Reptile and are unable to look after or do not want it any longer I can adopt it for you and give it a good loving home.
+It does help if it comes with its own setup

 Drop me an email with information about them along with some images and we can arrange for them to get to me.